PROFILE

 countries.

-At the same time, however, political dissent
+At the same time, however, political dissent as

-urban migration, and prostitution emerged.
+migration, and prostitution emerged.
+Although

-Although students and intellectuals urged
+students and intellectuals urged greater

-greater reforms, some party elders increasingly
+reforms, some party elders increasingly

 questioned the pace and the ultimate goals of